A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with Curie-Weiss interactions: Summary and outlook

-On the physical side of the present paper, we propose the first analytical calculations for the Curie-Weiss cell model of fluid introduced in \cite{KKD20} and described in Section \ref{REX}, for certain selected special cases.
+On the physical side of our paper, we propose the first analytical calculations for certain special cases of the Curie-Weiss cell model of fluid introduced in \cite{KKD20} and described in Section \ref{REX}.

-First of all, explicit results for the simplest special cases of the ideal gas and the high-temperature limit are derived, in agreement with the well-known classical data (see Section \ref{SSS}).
+First of all, explicit results for the simplest special cases of the ideal gas and the high-temperature limit are derived in agreement with the well-known classical data (see Section \ref{SSS}).

-Moreover, we have succeeded to show that the marginal case of equal attraction and repulsion interactions between the particles ($J_1=J_2$ in \eqref{CV}) is meaningful and does not lead to any unphysical divergence of the integral representing the grand-canonical partition function of the system (see Sections \ref{SIS} and \ref{SII}).
+Moreover, we have succeeded to show that the marginal case of equal attraction and repulsion interactions between the particles ($J_1=J_2$ in \eqref{CV}) is meaningful.
+This limitation does not lead to any unphysical divergence of the integral representing the grand-canonical partition function of the system (see Sections \ref{SIS} and \ref{SII}).
 An explicit calculation in the asymptotic regime $z\to+\infty$ showed a relation of this marginal equal-interaction case to the ideal-gas limit.